 After a couple of months, new developments occurred.
 Since Teamer is a worldwide supported application, and the world is not the same everywhere, we had to learn some rules in languages, political and geographical facts we did not know before.

 All of that referred to software and rules that make it.
 Of other things, I remember that Teamer had a production environment and we did not know how it looked like.
 There was no operational testing or staging environment, and everything was tested on the local environment.
 From a local machine, you went directly to production.
 There were no guidelines on how to manage code.
-Basically, you knew that ‘master’ branch is the production one and that was it.
+Basically, you knew that the ‘master’ branch is the production one and that was it.

 So from this you can understand what we were faced with once we started working on it.

-As the time passed by, these issues were tackled and I believe we have a truly nice process in place now.
+As time passed by, these issues were tackled and I believe we have a truly nice process in place now.
 The amount of pressure dropped significantly and I will try to summarize some guidelines on how we managed to do that.

-4. go “out of the box” – so you have 2.5 million users from all over the world.
+So you have 2.5 million users from all over the world.
 It is completely normal that you expect that some functionality will be used only to serve its original purpose, but considering the circumstances that is not completely true.
 You have to think differently, go “out of the box”, be innovative.
 Your users do not think the same way and will use some segments of your application for things that are not focused on it.
 You would be amazed to see what teamtalk messages and its comments are used for.
 Just imagine different backgrounds of your users, from education, culture, computer skills, sports skills, approach… and you’ll know what I am talking about.

-5. try to love what you work on – now I had luck and it quite helped that I really love a variety of sports and I was playing a couple of different ones for some time.
+Now I had luck and it quite helped that I really love a variety of sports and I was playing a couple of different ones for some time.
 Understanding the basic idea behind your software could sometimes be crucial.

-6. the most important thing is team – it has to think the same and strive to achieve the same goals.
+It has to think the same and strive to achieve the same goals.
 It is of the utmost importance that all members of the team, not only testers and developers, share the same passion and responsibility.
 Only then you will be able to trust each other and work it out when things are not going smoothly.
 The improvement of Teamer, since we started working on it, has been accomplished owing to every single person included in the development of this project, from the guys in the United States and Ireland to us here in Atlantbh.

 Teamer is now a much bigger and better application with many new features.
 It grew from less than 2 million users to over 2.5 million users in a year.
 It moved from a basic functionality mobile application to full functionality one.
 It experienced 1 major and 1 minor redesign in this period.
 It successfully incorporated TeamerPayments, and now it processes hundreds of team payments every day.
 It successfully moved from one Push Notification service provider to another.
 It successfully supports Spanish, French, Italian and German now, … and much, much more.